sorenmacbeth/flambo/README.md

 <a name="running-flambo">
 ### Standalone Applications

-Finally to run your flambo application as a standalone application using the Spark API, you'll need to package your application in an uberjar using `lein` and execute it with:
+To run your flambo application as a standalone application using the Spark API, you'll need to package your application in an uberjar using `lein` and execute it with:

 * `SPARK_CLASSPATH`, if running Spark 0.9.1
 * `./bin/spark-submit`, if running Spark 1.0.0